VisiumCH/dvc-workshop/README.md

 ```
 are sent to the remote.

-So now that we now why use it, let's set it up :)
+So now that we now how to use it, let's set it up :)

-To instantiate remote, run:
+First, we need to authenticate to the Google Cloud Computing service (GCP).
+For that, we have created for this workshop a service account, with an associate secret key.
+You will find the key in the slack channel dedicated to the workshop, all you need to do is to store it under `key.json` wherever you please and remeber the path to that file.

+Next, you want to save that path in a the GOOGLE_APPLICATION_CREDENTIALS environment variable by:
+export GOOGLE_APPLICATION_CREDENTIALS = `<Path_to_key.json>`

+Finally, you need to instantiate remote runing:

 ```
 dvc remote add -d <remote-name> gs://<bucket-name>/<folder-name>